Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 Press’s historic rankings of every college football team in the country, which was released last year.

-As as note, some schools may have more than one fight song, and some of the songs sanctioned as “official” by their schools are not the ones that fans most commonly chant.
+As as note, some schools may have more than one fight song and some of the songs sanctioned as “official” by their schools are not the ones that fans most commonly chant.
 The songs that seemed best-known and best-loved were chosen as the “official” fight song (which characterizes our observations).
-Additionally, fivethirtyeight has tailored the lyrics of certain fight songs to those sung most regularly and published by the school.
+Additionally, `fivethirtyeight` has tailored the lyrics of certain fight songs to those sung most regularly and published by the school.
 Thus, some verses will not appear (and hence will not be considered in our analysis).

-First, we would like to determine whether a team’s tempo (measured in beats per minute) has anything to do with the number of clichés (tropes) that a song has.
+First, to preface our main analysis, we would like to determine whether a team’s tempo (measured in beats per minute) has anything to do with the number of clichés (tropes) that a song has.
 We will do this by creating a scatterplot and fitting a linear model:

 ![](writeup_files/figure-gfm/scatterplot-bpm-tropes-1.png)<!-- -->

-There seems to be a weak, negative linear relationship between tempo and number of clichés.
-Let’s find the linear model associated with this
+There appears to be a weak, negative linear relationship between the tempo and number of clichés in a college football fight song.
+To confirm this trend, let’s find the linear model associated with this
 scatterplot:

     ## # A tibble: 2 x 2